 With data in so many different locations, it can be a struggle to connect all of your data sources for reporting.
-This is especially true when it comes to on-premises data.
-You may have data silos in remote locations, older databases, or applications where it would be too challenging to move the data into the cloud or off-premises.
+This is especially true when it comes to on-prem data.
+You may have data silos in remote locations, older databases or applications where it would be too challenging to move the data into the cloud or off-prem.
 Thanks to the Power BI gateway, you don’t have to sacrifice this investment.

-In this on-demand webinar, we show you how to use the Power BI gateway as a pathway between your on-premises data and your Microsoft cloud tools.
+In this on-demand webinar, we show you how to use the Power BI gateway as a pathway between your on-prem data and your Microsoft cloud tools.
 We cover

 - What the Power BI gateway is and how it works